maschinenstadt/lib.js/README.md

 ## News/Updates

+#### "nodejs()". "libjs()"! .. "include()"?
+Below (in this "News/Updates" section) you can find infos to "nodejs()".
+This time I've integrated "libjs()".
+It doesn't have a cache (like "nodejs()") now but helps to work with APIs in this way: .. if you want to "include()" all of the available API elements, that can be distributed all over your system (the "settings.library.path" array will show you all paths to search for modules), you should use "include()".

+If you'd like to work with API elements only by me, respectively the "lib.js" installation/root path ("/lib.js" should be chosed) as only directory to look for the modules, you should use "libjs()"!

+"libjs()" is the same as "include(_module, path.root)".
+But it is easy going.

+And again: "require()" is still possible.
+But please don't use it.
+It doesn't have any support for all of our API modules etc... it still works, but .. hm!

 #### Random number generation
 Just (nearly) completed "util/random".
 On Linux, it uses "/dev/urandom".. the browser is also supported (as every "util") using "window.crypto"..
 Soon I am